 Property Rights Generally

 International law generally leaves the property rights of natural resources to each state.
-International law does require that states adhere to treaty obligations and other international laws which do address property frights.
-For example, the 1972 UNESCO World Heritage Convention notes that of there is a cultural or natural heritage site, that the state in which it is situated has an obligation to preserve it.
+International law requires that states adhere to treaty obligations and other international laws that address property frights.
+For example, the 1972 UNESCO World Heritage Convention notes that if there is a cultural or natural heritage site, the state in which it is situated has an obligation to preserve it.

 Generally, the natural resources sector is under strong state control.
 Only recently have we seen increased privatization of natural resources to facilitate investment producing access and increased competition.

-Generally, the ability to explore and exploit natural resources are licensed by the state to companies or individuals to extract and sell the resources, subject to duties and state supervision.
+Generally, the ability to explore and exploit natural resources is licensed by the state to companies or individuals to extract and sell the resources, subject to duties and state supervision.

 Types of Property Regimes